 SAP is monitored at the end of each semester.
-The SAP review consists of the cumulative record of all prior semesters (including semesters when a student may not have received financial aid funding).
-All elements of SAP will be evaluated: cumulative Grade Point Average, maximum time to completion and Pace/Progress (cumulative successful course completion not to exceed 150% of required program credits).
+The SAP review consists of the cumulative record of all prior semesters (including semesters when a student may not have received financial aid funding) in the student's current degree program.
+All elements of SAP will be evaluated: cumulative 3.0 minimum Grade Point Average (GPA), 67% successful completion rate of all courses attempted, and the 150% maximum time frame.